deadconvicess/DLL-Injector/README.md

-# Simple Injector
+# DLL Injector

-Simple dll injector is very easy too use and supports aload of games:)
+Simple dll injector is very easy too use.